-A Comprehensive Antelope Canyon Guide for Travelers Visiting Page, Arizona
+A Comprehensive Antelope Canyon Guide for Travelers

-LAST UPDATED: 1/28/24 – Comprehensive Antelope Canyon Guide
+LAST UPDATED: 2/23/26 – Comprehensive Antelope Canyon Guide

 Twenty years ago, very few people had heard about Antelope Canyon.
-Flash forward to today and it is one of the most popular tourist destinations in the American Southwest.
+Flash forward to today, and it is one of the most popular tourist destinations in the American Southwest.
 As more and more people post pictures of this stunningly beautiful place on social media, the popularity of Antelope Canyon continues to grow.

 No other canyon I have visited, and I have visited a lot, is illuminated as beautifully by sunlight as Antelope Canyon frequently is.
-The rays of sunlight that enter the canyon make the canyon walls glow the most beautiful shades of red and orange.
+The rays of sunlight that enter the canyon make the canyon walls glow in the most beautiful shades of red and orange.

 It is breathtaking.
 If you would like to see this breathtaking canyon for yourself, then you have come to the right place.
 In this Antelope Canyon guide, I provide you with all of the information that you will need to know to check this incredible canyon off of your bucket list.